 Ensuring the health and safety of our associates is a core focus for the company.
 The management team at Staples is committed to conducting our business in a manner that is safe for our associates, our customers and the communities in which we operate.
 Core components of Staples' safety program include:

 In order to deliver on our goals of a safe working environment, we have Occupational Health and Safety (OHS) plans that are reviewed and updated annually based on changes in the business and in local, state and federal regulatory requirements.

-In 2012 Staples business units continued to implement business-specific behavioral-based safety programs such as “Safety In Action” (in U.S. stores), “When you gamble with safety, you bet your life” (U.S. Retail Distribution Centers) and “Focus 4 Safety” (North American Delivery).
-Each is designed to improve site safety by promoting behavioral observation of how associates are working in their job function and by recording correct and incorrect work techniques.
+In 2013 Staples business units will continue to implement business-specific behavioral-based safety programs such as "Safety In Action" (in U.S. stores), and “Focus 4 Safety” in U.S. Retail Distribution Centers and North American Commercial.
+Each is designed to improve site safety by promoting behavioral observation of how associates are working in their job functions and by coaching and promoting correct work techniques.
 Program compliance and feedback are tracked through internal safety audits conducted by field personnel and local safety committee members.
 Results are communicated and reviewed by management.

 Primary focus areas of our safety program include, but are not limited to:

 Each associate completes an annual safety certification.
-And interim training is provided by location management through individual safety training modules (job aids) that combine both classroom and practical training.
+Interim training is provided by location management through individual safety training modules (job aids) that combine both classroom and practical training.

 Hazardous materials need to be safely managed across our operations, from handling in our warehouses to transportation on our fleet.
 Our compliance and safety teams stay abreast of all pertinent environmental, safety and transportation-related requirements to ensure we are compliant and our associates are safe.